-The purpose of the FY 2015 Formula Grants Program solicitation is two-fold:
+The purpose of the FY 2016 Formula Grants Program solicitation is two-fold:

-- 1. create an overarching, developmentally-appropriate, and trauma-informed framework for states to use to inform and connect youth justice work to development of individual and multi-agency, comprehensive state plans that support the well-being of all youth. - 2. give specific instruction for the 2015 3-Year Plan to achieve the formula grant program goals.
+- 1. Support creation of an overarching, developmentally appropriate, and trauma-informed framework for states to use to inform and connect youth justice work to development of individual and multi-agency, comprehensive state plans that support the well-being of all youth; and - 2.
+Give specific instructions for providing updates to the 2015 3-Year Plan to achieve the Formula Grants program goals.

-In support of OJJDP's vision and in accord with the solicitation purpose, OJJDP's formula grant program aims to enhance states' capacity to:
+In support of OJJDP's vision and in accord with the purpose of this solicitation, OJJDP's Formula Grants program aims to enhance states' capacity to: